mehulagg/gitlab_test/doc/administration/auth/ldap-troubleshooting.md

 won't be blocked or unable to access their accounts.

->**NOTE**: The following script will require that any new accounts with the new email address are removed.
+>**NOTE**: The following script will require that any new accounts with the new email address are removed first.
 This is because emails have to be unique in GitLab.

 Go to the [rails console](#rails-console) and then run: